-4.4 Potential for Reduction of the Explicit GECKO-A mechanism
+4.4 Potential for the reduction of the explicit GECKO-A mechanism

 It is obvious that the chemical mechanisms generated with GECKO-A are too large to be implemented in 3D models.
 The GECKO-A mechanisms need to be reduced to sizes manageable by 3D models, typically a few hundred species and reactions.
-The VBS parameterization used for comparison in this work is fit for low OA loadings, biogenic dominated situations but it is unclear that it should be applied to other situations.
+The VBS parameterization used for comparison in this work is suited for low-OA-loading, biogenic-dominated situations, but it is unclear if it should be applied to other situations.